amirdadp/pdfSplitter/README.md

 The script takes 2+ arguments.
 The first argument is the name of the pdf file that you want to split.
 (This can be a path)

-The rest of the arguments are the page numbers of the last part of each section.
+The rest of the arguments are the page numbers of the last page of each section.
 For example;

 ```
 ./pdfSplitter.sh FILENAME.pdf 2 4 5